harshal2802/NewYorkTimesCOVID19DataWithPopulation/README.md

   which explains some of the missing records.
 We have defined a placeholder function "update_df_with_geographic_exceptions" as a part of NewYorkTimesCovid19Data class to include Geographic Exceptions logic in future.
+- Population data For fips code 69110(Saipan, MP), 69120(Aguijan, MP and Tinian, MP), 78010(St. Croix, VI), 78020( St. John, VI ), 78030( St. Thomas, VI ) is missing.
+  For the time being we will report these value of population as Null.
+  We can improve this data by obtaining the population of these missing fips code from official sources.

 <!-- Testing the output -->

 ## Testing the output

-Here are few steps to test the sanity of the processed dataframe:
+Here are few steps to test the sanity of the processed dataframe: check the "sanity_check_prepared_data" function in NewYorkTimesCovid19Data class

+- Check all the expected columns are available in the dataframe
 - Check if all the fips available in final dataframe as compare to original data.
+- Check for all the fips value the data is available except for the counties for which population data is missing, (69110', '69120', '78010', '78020', '78030')
 - Check for all "fips" value the date column should be increasing order with the cumulative values(cumulative_cases_to_date, cumulative_deaths_to_date) are also in non-decreasing order

 <!-- Things I would add given more time -->

 ## Things I would add given more time

+Given more time I would like to improve the accuracy and completness in dataset
+by:

-Given more time I would like to improve the accuracy in dataset by implementing the logic to include Geographic exceptions for the New York Times COVID-19 Data
+- implementing the logic to include Geographic exceptions for the New York Times COVID-19 Data
+- getting the population data for the counties for which population is missing

 <!-- LICENSE -->